lleene/hugo-site/content/resume.md

 exceptional dynamic range such that a wider variety of neurological components can be picked up during recording or stimulation.

+## Proficiencies

+I have well over 10 years of design experience using Cadence and Seimens (Mentor Graphics) EDA design suite extensively from process-development-kit integration to mixed-signal design verification.
+Having predominantly designed mixed-signal instrumentation chips most of my proficiency lies with the Virtuoso analogue design flow.
+However I have historically worked in smaller design groups of 5-10 people where you need to be familiar with the entire development process for a device from start to finish touching on process selection, tool configuration, and production planning.

+Besides that I am very comfortable with software development.
+Currently I extensively program in python, maintaining packages for command-line-tool-chains and some of my hobby projects.
+However I administer and deploy several web services based on ruby, php, and node/js with a postgresql backend.
+Most of my earlier projects while at Imperial were C++ based with Qt as the go-to graphical library.

 # Employment Record

 {{< columns src="/images/about/novelda_logo_white.svg" >}}